-Complete the following steps to run the sweep measurement.
+Complete the following steps to run the sweep measurement:

-- 1. Click the Run Once button, shown at left, to execute the sweep measurement. - The stimulus signal output on the graph iterates through the specified range of frequencies. - Drag the response amplitude in dB vs. Frequency signal from the bottom of the Sweep loop to the Data View to display the output of the sweep.
+1. Click the Run Once button, shown at left, to execute the sweep measurement.

+The stimulus signal output on the graph iterates through the specified range of frequencies.

+2. Drag the response amplitude in dB vs. Frequency (Hz) signal from the bottom of the Sweep loop to the Data View to display the output of the sweep.

-SignalExpress creates a new graph.
-The data from a sweep operation is an x-y array that requires a separate graph, as shown in Figure 5-3.
+NI SignalExpress Tektronix Edition creates a new graph.
+The data from a sweep operation is an x-y array that requires a separate graph, as shown in Figure 6-3.

-Figure 5-3.
-Sweep.wbp
+Figure 6-3.
+Graph Output from Sweep Operation

-3. Click the Run Once button again to execute the sweep.
+- 3. Click the Run Once button again to execute the sweep.
 The frequency response of the Filter step plots on the new graph while the project runs.
-The graph displays the transfer function of the filter, or the amplitude output expressed in decibels versus the frequency.

-4. Double-click the Filter step to display the filter specifications in the Step Setup dialog box.

-The frequency response of the filter in the Filter Magnitude Response graph matches the graph in the Data View.

-- 5. Click the Close button to close the Step Setup dialog box. - 6.
-Select File"Save As and save the project as My Sweep.wbp in the SignalExpress\Examples\Tutorial directory.
+The graph displays the transfer function of the filter, or the amplitude output expressed in decibels versus the frequency. - 4.
+Double-click the Filter step to display the filter specifications in the Step Setup dialog box.
+The frequency response of the filter in the Filter Magnitude Response (dB) graph matches the graph in the Data View. - 5.
+Click the Close button to close the Step Setup dialog box. - 6.
+Select File"Save Project As and save the project as My Sweep.wbp in the <SignalExpressTekEd>\Examples\Tutorial directory.

 You can use the Sweep step to sweep multiple parameters simultaneously by adding additional parameters on the Configuration tab of the Sweep Step Setup dialog box.
 Sweeping two or more parameters in unison is a parallel sweep.
 For example, if you want to vary the amplitude of a stimulus signal, you can run a parallel sweep.
-You can use a parallel sweep to maximize the precision of the acquisition by varying the input range of a digitizer or MIO device as you vary the signal level.
+You can use a parallel sweep to maximize the precision of the acquisition by varying the vertical scale of a Tektronix oscilloscope as you vary the signal level.
 As the signal level increases, you can increase the input range of the measurement device to ensure you use the entire resolution for the measurement.